rileyg98/protflow_riff_diff_rust/README.md

 The ProtFlow python library is required to run Riff-Diff.
 You can download it here: https://github.com/mabr3112/ProtFlow together with installation instructions.
 Required protein design tools for Riff-Diff that need to be installed on your machine:
   - RFdiffusion (https://github.com/RosettaCommons/RFdiffusion, tested for v1.1.0 RFdiffusion Python Module)
-  - ESMFold (https://github.com/facebookresearch/esm, tested for ESM-2 Public Release v1.0.3)
+  - ESMFold (https://github.com/facebookresearch/esm, tested for ESM-2 Public Release v1.0.3) (If you have troubles installing ESMFold, maybe this helps: https://github.com/mabr3112/One-command-install-ESMfold)
   - Rosetta (https://github.com/RosettaCommons/rosetta, tested for Rosetta 3.13)
   - LigandMPNN (https://github.com/dauparas/LigandMPNN)
   - ColabFold (https://github.com/YoshitakaMo/localcolabfold, tested for v1.5.5)